userx14/omblepy/README.md

 A huge thank you goes to LazyT and his <a href=https://codeberg.org/LazyT/ubpm>UBPM project</a>
 which provided extremely usefull insight how the reception with multiple bluetooth channels works.

 The <a href=https://github.com/RobertWojtowicz/export2garmin>export2garmin</a> project can be used to import the data from the omron device into Garmin Connect.

-The USB communcation of selected omron medical equipment is implemented by <a href=https://github.com/openyou/libomron>libomron</a> and shares some simmilarities with the bluetooth communication.
+The USB communication of selected omron medical equipment is implemented by <a href=https://github.com/openyou/libomron>libomron</a>
+and shares some similarities with the bluetooth communication.